znschaffer/SiteGlass/README.md

 ---

-Start taking control of your privacy today with CookieMonster! 🕵️‍♂️🍪
+Start taking control of your privacy today with Site Glass! 🕵️‍♂️🍪